quynhsun/testinggit/Join Us/index.md

 #### Spatial Research Technician

-The Dries lab seeks to hire a research technician with a strong interestin in spatial biology, pathology and tissue histology.
-See the [application](Ads/Dries_lab_spatial_research_technician.pdf) for more details.
+The Dries lab seeks to hire a research technician with a strong interest in in spatial biology, pathology and tissue histology.
+See the [application](Ads/Dries_lab_spatial_research_technician_v2.pdf) for more details.

 &nbsp;